Villahermosa: Colonial Age

-The King Philip II of Spain gave the city the title of Villa Hermosa as well as a Coat of Tabasco's Royal Shield.

-As the pirate attacks did not cease, and they continually destroyed and ranted the village of Santa María de la Victoria, in the year 1619, the change of the powers of the province to San Juan Bautista before the Marquis de Guadalcázar Diego Fernández de Córdoba, authorizing it on December 3 of that same year.
+King Philip II of Spain gave the city the title of Villa Hermosa as well as a Coat of Tabasco's Royal Shield.
+As the pirate attacks did not cease, and they continually destroyed and raided the village of Santa María de la Victoria, in the year 1619, the change of the powers of the province to San Juan Bautista before the Marquis de Guadalcázar Diego Fernández de Córdoba, authorizing it on December 3 of that same year.
 However, was re-established.
-The move was not made because many neighbors did not want to leave Saint Mary of Victory.
+The move was not made because many residents did not want to leave Santa Maria de la Victoria.

-Tabasco Capital for the first time
+Capital of Tabasco for the first time

-In 1640 due to the continuous pirate attacks on the village of Santa María de la Victoria, the authorities of the Province requested the Viceroy Diego López Pacheco and Portugal to change the capital of the Province to San Juan de Villahermosa, which the Viceroy authorized on 3 February 1641.
+In 1640, due to the continuous pirate attacks on the village of Santa María de la Victoria, the authorities of the Province requested the Viceroy Diego López Pacheco and Portugal to change the capital of the Province to San Juan de Villahermosa, which the Viceroy authorized on 3 February 1641.
 The transfer of powers took effect on June 24 of that same year, making Villahermosa the new capital of the Province of Tabasco.
-The "Fortín de la Encarnación" was immediately built in what is now the park of "the birds" on the corner that form the current streets of May 5 and Zaragoza at the foot of the hill of "La Encarnación".
+The "Fortín de la Encarnación" was immediately built in what is now the park of "the birds" on the corner that forms the current streets of May 5 and Zaragoza at the foot of the hill of "La Encarnación".

-In 1677 as Mayor Diego de Loyola, the privateers fiercely attacked the capital Villahermosa de San Juan Bautista, forcing the authorities to leave the city and transfer the powers to the village of Tacotalpa, which was the capital of the province for 118 years.
-On June 21 of that year, the Mayor of Tabasco informed the Viceroy that the fear of pirate invasions had caused the depopulation of entire villages such as Cunduacán, and that Villahermosa, which was the capital, had depopulated too."'
+In 1677, as Mayor Diego de Loyola, the privateers fiercely attacked the capital Villahermosa de San Juan Bautista, forcing the authorities to leave the city and transfer the powers to the village of Tacotalpa, which served as capital of the province for the next 118 years.
+On June 21, 1677, the Mayor of Tabasco informed the Viceroy that the fear of pirate invasions had caused the depopulation of entire villages such as Cunduacán, and that Villahermosa, which was the capital, had depopulated, too.

 In 1688, lookouts, trenches and fortifications were built in Villahermosa to protect the desolated city from pirate attacks.
-However, in 1711 Villahermosa was again fiercely attacked by the English pirates, who set fire to the Royal Warehouse that was the Government House, and the defenders had to take refuge in the "Fortín de la Encarnación", which withstood the attack, but the pirates burned down many houses leaving the town in ruins.
+However, in 1711, Villahermosa was again fiercely attacked by English pirates, who set fire to the Royal Warehouse that was the Government House, and the defenders had to take refuge in the Fortín de la Encarnación, which withstood the attack, though the pirates burned down many houses, leaving the town in ruins.